 California – USA

-The West Coast of the USA is iconic.
+The West Coast of the USA is iconic and always ranks on the top of the list for the best surf destinations across the globe.
 Putting aside Hollywood, San Francisco and Silicon Valley; ignoring Rodeo Drive, the Golden Gate Bridge and the Sierra Nevada mountains… this is a superb place to surf.
-We believe it is a great place to have your first experience on a surf board.
+We believe it is a great place to have your first experience on a surfboard.

 California may be one of the most developed places on the planet, but, when you are surfing, it is still you out there with a board underneath you and a huge ocean in front.
 It’s a humbling experience and an important one.